Perfect and deliciously tasty Cabernet Sauvignon at Domaine de Chevalier. October 2019

 Now all excitement is directed towards 2019, which Lilian Sartorius Barton expects to be a stunner vintage.

-Left: Many very happy faces during Gerbaude lunch.
-Right: Extra portion of cepes and girolles
+Up: Many very happy faces during Gerbaude lunch.
+Bottom: Extra portion of cepes and girolles

-For the second time in the row, me and my friend were met by Stephanie Danglade, oenologist at Comtesse.
+For the second time in the row, I and my friend were met by Stephanie Danglade, an oenologist at Comtesse.
 She did also receive us back in April this year.
 She lives not that far from the property and she told us that it's very convenient to have short travel from home to work.
-Especially, when the things get urgent and need to be resolved immediately.
+Especially, when things get urgent and need to be resolved immediately.

 They are very enthusiastic about 2019 at Comtesse.
 Will it be Nicolas Glumineau's best vintage ever?
-We'll know more in 6 months time!
+We'll know more in 6 months!

 Since 2017 vintage, second wine has changed its name from Reserve de La Comtesse to Pichon Comtesse Reserve.